J-W-Smith/TikTokScraper/README.md

 5. **Download Videos Using YT-DLP:**

---Open your terminal or command prompt.
+- Open your terminal or command prompt.

---Navigate to the directory where the tiktok_video_links.txt file is located.
+- Navigate to the directory where the tiktok_video_links.txt file is located.

---Run the following command:
+- Run the following command:

 ```bash
 yt-dlp -a "Full path\tiktok_video_links.txt"